Tutorial - Getting around in Power BI service

 Open a dashboard and a report

-A dashboard is a single page that shows visualizations of the most important elements from one or more report.
+A dashboard is a single page that shows visualizations of the most important elements from one or more reports.

 The Sales and marketing sample has one dashboard.
-Select the name of the dashboard to open it.
+To open the dashboard, select it.

 The dashboard opens in the Power BI service.
 Dashboards are something that differentiates the Power BI service from Power BI Desktop.
 Learn about dashboards.